From Russia With Love… to Art

 Hi, I’m a self-taught artist, a mental wellness advocate, and an environmental enthusiast.
 I was born in Moscow in the mid-80s where I lived and worked until moving to San Diego, CA in 2015.

 While painting and drawing since early childhood, I only began pursuing a career as a professional artist in 2018 when I decided to join San Dieguito Art Guild in North County San Diego.

 I work with a number of media with a particular affinity for acrylic painting and mixed media collages.
 My work varies from pure abstract to quite representational, but always with a spin of symbolism and surrealistic influences.

 Are we truly free to express ourselves?
 Being stuck in the search of my authentic self (like most of us), I found that it’s easier to express the collective than the personal, whether it’s a reaction to social and political events, or producing art that sells.

 We are chasing the idea of being accepted, being a part of something we do not control rather than being ourselves.
-And what does it mean “being ourselves?”
+And what does it mean “to be ourselves?”
 What would we create if we were free of fear, imposter syndrome, and social pressure?

-Where there are no words, come images.
-Where there are no sounds, come colors.
+Where there are no words, images come.
+Where there are no sounds, colors come.
 I combine emotions with ideas in the hope that they will resonate with someone.
 If this is not the right way to connect with fellow human beings, then what is?